 Steve Fisher is currently the Director of global arbitration and compliance at Visa, Inc. He lends his extensive experience in disputes to the Visa Business School for both instructor-led workshops and online courses.
 In his 18 years with Visa, Steve has managed regional dispute resolution teams, performed and improved client training, developed and aligned numerous dispute rules; and managed dispute metrics.
 Prior to joining Visa, Steve spent over seven years with both issuing and acquiring organizations.
 Steve enjoys photography, travel, and movies.
 His favorite quote is from Roald Dahl, “A little nonsense now and then is relished by the wisest men.”

 José Foltran is a training manager with the Visa Business School.
 He is a native Portuguese speaker and fluent in English.
 José has more than 20 years of experience in the payments industry including 10 years at Visa and 10 years working directly with issuers and processors.
-He is currently located in Visa do Brasil in São Paulo and teaches courses such as Visa First, Fundamentals of Visa Business, Managing Risk Through Authorization Strategies, Financial Reports, Fraud Prevention, and dispute courses.
+He is currently located in Visa do Brasil in São Paulo and teaches courses such as Visa First, Fundamentals of Visa Business, Building Crucial Payments Expertise, Managing Risk Through Authorization Strategies, Financial Reports, Fraud Prevention, and the new Visa Claims Resolution (VCR) dispute courses.
+He teaches many custom training programs in Brazil and Africa.
 His former responsibilities in the payments industry included business management, product and marketing management, as well as managing employees.
 José enjoys motorcycle trips, fictional movies, and enjoying Italian food with red wine, and Japanese food with beer.

 Manuel Garibay has 27 years’ experience in the financial services industry in Latin America and the Caribbean, having worked for a wide range of companies, Domestic and Global.
 Core competencies include Operations, Credit Risk and Fraud Risk Management.
 For the last 22 years, Manual has been involved in designing the Fraud Managing strategy for diverse products in several Banks.
 He participated for more than 9 years as a member of the Risk Executives Council for Visa in Latin America.
 He currently works at Visa Inc. as Sr. Director for Risk LAC, focused on supporting Latin America Region’s clients to optimize their Risk Management strategy.

 Natalia Grant-Ross is a training manager with the Visa Business School.
 She is a native Russian speaker and is fluent in English.
 Natalia has worked for than 20 years with Visa.
 During this time she worked successfully as a business development manager and also as head of the CENA Operations department.
 She provided technical support for clients in Central Europe, Egypt, North Africa and the Levant countries.
 She currently teaches Visa Business School courses such as Visa First, Maximizing the Value of VisaNet, VisaNet Financial Management, and Managing Risk Through Authorization Strategies.
+She also helped develop and teaches the new Visa Kick-Start course in Europe.
+She also leads many custom training programs for clients.
 Natalia enjoys theatre and music (chiefly classical), reading (mainly historical detective stories), and cooking.